-SYSTEM CODES FUNCTION CODE ENTRY RESULTS 0000 Factory Set Master Code for User to set system in programming Mode at the first time.
+FUNCTION MODE FUNCTION CODE ENTRY RESULTS 0000 Factory Set Master Code for User to set system in programming Mode at the first time.
 THIS IS NOT A PERMANENT SYSTEM CODE & IT IS CHANGED IF A NEW MASTER CODE IS PROGRAMMED.
-OR NEW MASTER CODE : System in Programming Mode 9999 REFRESH CODE Refresh the system and set all its function back to default values.
+OR NEW MASTER CODE System in Programming Mode 9999 REFRESH CODE Refresh the system and set all its function back to default values.
 9999 # All programmed data are cleared and back to the default values except the Master Code 2828 DAP CODE Direct access to programming mode.
-Valid only in the power-up delay period 2828 # System in Programming Mode 0999 USER Codes / Cards whole group clearing Code for the selected Location LOCATIONS: 10 User Group 1 20 User Group 2 30 User Group 3 40 Vistor Group 41 Duress Group 1 42 Duress Group 2 43 Duress Group 3 LOCATION NO. 0393 a Whole group of users in the selected location are cleared Exit Programming Code The system back to normal opration after programming a) STAND ALONE DOOR LOCK
+Valid only in the power-up delay period 2828 # System in Programming Mode 0999 USER Codes / Cards whole group clearing Code for the selected Location LOCATIONS: 10 User Group 1 20 User Group 2 30 User Group 3 40 Vistor Group 41 Duress Group 1 42 Duress Group 2 43 Duress Group 3 LOCATION NO. 0999 # Whole group of users in the selected location are cleared Exit Programming Code •• The system back to normal opration after programming a) BASIC WIRINGS OF A SPLIT-DECODED ACCESS CONTROL DOOR LOCK

-41. APPLICATION EXAMPLES
+38. APPLICATION EXAMPLES